 We do.
 That’s who.

 We love smoking pork butt (both through events with our catering company, Ember and Vine, and simply for a long weekend cook with the family), often leaving us with pounds of leftovers to either quickly use or freeze for later.
 There are worse problems to have I suppose.

 Side note: pulled pork freezes remarkably well.
 Just re-heat it in a skillet.
 If it’s too dry, add some apple cider vinegar or BBQ sauce to add moisture back to the meat.

-One of our favorite uses so far has been these wontons.
+One of our favorite uses so far has been these pork wontons.

-After making a few variations of this recipe we discovered a few important things.
+After making a few variations of this pork wonton recipe we discovered a few important things.

 - Moisture is important for the filling.
 We added some BBQ sauce, green onions, and shredded cheese for added flavor and moisture to the filling.

 - The dipping sauce is important.
 Since we have traditional barbecue flavors, we wanted to highlight similar flavors in the sauce (as opposed to going the traditional wonton route with a sweet and spicy chili dipping sauce).
-This one combines sour cream, hot sauce, BBQ sauce, and other flavors for a tangy and delicious dipping sauce for these crispy and tender wontons.
+Our recipe combines sour cream, hot sauce, BBQ sauce, and other flavors for a tangy and delicious dipping sauce for these crispy and tender wontons.